BidaskClub Downgrades Radiant Logistics (NASDAQ:RLGT) to Hold

-Radiant Logistics (NASDAQ:RLGT) was downgraded by equities research analysts at BidaskClub from a “buy” rating to a “hold” rating in a research note issued to investors on Monday, BidAskClub reports.
+Radiant Logistics (NASDAQ:RLGT) was downgraded by stock analysts at BidaskClub from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Sunday, BidAskClub reports.

-Radiant Logistics (NASDAQ:RLGT) last announced its quarterly earnings data on Monday, September 28th.
-The company reported $0.18 EPS for the quarter, hitting the Zacks’ consensus estimate of $0.18.
-The business had revenue of $275.51 million for the quarter.
+Radiant Logistics (NASDAQ:RLGT) last issued its quarterly earnings results on Monday, September 28th.
+The company reported $0.18 EPS for the quarter, hitting analysts’ consensus estimates of $0.18.
+The firm had revenue of $275.51 million for the quarter.

 Radiant Logistics, Inc provides multi-modal transportation and logistics services primarily in the United States and Canada.
 The company offers domestic and international air and ocean freight forwarding services; and freight brokerage services, including truckload, less than truckload, and intermodal services.